TheDucky-2/DataLabX/docs/Missingness/Missingness Diagnosis/Exploring Missing Data - Row Level Checks.md

 1. Rows with all columns having missing data
 2. Rows with only specific columns having missing data

-Let us now move to exploring this data:
+Let us now move to exploring these checks:

 ## **DataLab Usage**